Jake Bongiovi shares special message for Millie Bobby Brown

 The young couple celebrated one year to their marriage on Sunday.

-To mark the big milestone, Bongiovi took to Instagram and shared a photo from their wedding day.
+To mark the big Jmilestone, Bongiovi took to Instagram and shared a photo from their wedding day.

 The adorable photo posted showed Brown and Bongiovi walking hand in hand and gazing into each other’s eyes.
 The Stranger Things star donned a white lacy wedding dress, while Bongiovi wore classic black suit with a bow tie.